f0nkey/CSGolang/README.md

  Reads and writes to the memory of CS:GO via [WinAPI](https://en.wikipedia.org/wiki/Windows_API), and draws an overlay using https://github.com/faiface/pixel.
 Configured over HTTP with the [Svelte Framework](https://github.com/sveltejs/svelte).

 This has already been emailed to CS:GO's creators (vacreview@valvesoftware.com) to prevent malicious use.

+It is a rewrite from a more feature-complete version.
+I may never update this again.

 ## Features
 - Configured via GET/POST over a [Svelte UI](https://github.com/sveltejs/svelte)